JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Learn more about React {initial-collapse-state="collapsed"}

-Now that you know the basic concepts and how they translate to Kotlin, you can convert some other concepts outlined in the [official guides on React](https://reactjs.org/docs/) into Kotlin.
+Now that you know the basic React concepts and how they translate to Kotlin, you can convert some other concepts outlined in the [official guides on React](https://reactjs.org/docs/) into Kotlin.